-Article 38.
+Article 40.
 Temporary Suspension

-- 1. In exceptional cases, when there are incidents that temporarily prevent the normal progress of the meeting, the chair of the General Shareholders' Meeting may resolve to suspend the session for the time the chair deems appropriate in order to re-establish the conditions needed for the continuation thereof.
-The chair may adopt such additional measures as the chair deems appropriate to ensure the safety of the attendees and to avoid the repetition of circumstances that might again affect the proper conduct of the meeting. - 2.
-Once the meeting has resumed, if the situation that gave rise to the suspension persists, the chair shall consult with the Presiding Committee in order for the shareholders to approve a continuation of the meeting on the next day.
+- 1. In exceptional cases, if there are incidents or any other extraordinary circumstance that temporarily prevent the normal progress of the meeting, the chair of the General Shareholders' Meeting may: - a.
+Resolve to suspend the session for the time the chair deems appropriate in order to re-establish the conditions needed for the continuation thereof.
+The chair may also adopt such additional measures as the chair deems appropriate to prevent the repetition of these circumstances. - b.
+Dispense with any of the procedures and formalities contained in Titles VII and XI of these Regulations whenever they are not legally required. - c.
+Decide that, in the event of force majeure, the General Meeting be moved, if necessary, once it has commenced, to a different venue within the same municipal district or continue to be held remotely, if so allowed by applicable legal provisions. - If the session is suspended, and once it has resumed, if the situation that gave rise to the suspension persists, the chair shall consult with the Presiding Committee in order for the shareholders to approve a continuation of the meeting on the next day.
 In the event the continuation is not approved, the chair shall immediately adjourn the meeting.

-Article 39.
+Article 41.
 Continuation

-- 1. Upon good reason for doing so, the shareholders acting at the General Shareholders' Meeting may approve a continuation of the meeting over one or more consecutive days, at the proposal of the chair, of the majority of the directors attending the meeting, or of a number of shareholders representing at least twenty-five per cent of the share capital present.
+Upon good reason for doing so, the shareholders acting at the General Shareholders' Meeting may approve a continuation of the meeting over one or more consecutive days, at the proposal of the chair, of the majority of the directors attending the meeting, or of a number of shareholders representing at least twenty-five per cent of the share

+- capital present.
 The General Shareholders' Meeting shall be deemed to be a single meeting, and a single set of minutes shall be prepared for all of the sessions. - 2.
-Once the continuation of the General Shareholders' Meeting has been approved, there shall be no need to repeat compliance with the provisions of law or the Governance and Sustainability System in subsequent sessions for them to be validly held.
-The quorum needed to adopt resolutions shall be determined based on the results of the initial list of attendees, even if one or more of the shareholders included therein do not attend subsequent meetings, without prejudice to the provisions of Article 42.3.
+Once the continuation of the General Shareholders' Meeting has been approved, there shall be no need to repeat compliance with applicable legal provisions or the Governance and Sustainability System in subsequent sessions for them to be validly held.
+The quorum needed to adopt resolutions shall be determined based on the results of the initial list of attendees, even if one or more of the shareholders included therein do not attend subsequent sessions, without prejudice to the provisions of Article 44.3 below.

-■ TITLE VI.
+TITLE VIII.
 VOTING AND ADOPTION OF RESOLUTIONS

-Article 40.
-Early Voting; Powers to Engage in Proxy-Granting and Absentee Voting Prior to the Meeting
+Article 42.
+Early Voting; Powers to Engage in Proxy-Granting and Voting Prior to the Meeting